 The start of Thanksgiving heralds the approach of the holiday season and the holiday or winter blues for many.
 While the beginning of the holiday season can be exciting for some, luminous lights, cheerful music, and an infectious sense of goodwill can cause dread, anxiety, and even depression in others.
-For these people, the holidays can be a real challenge for the holiday blues or, in more severe manifestations, seasonal affective disorder (SAD).
+For these people, the holidays can be a real challenge for the holiday blues or, in more severe manifestations, seasonal affective disorder (SAD), which is seasonal depression that starts manifesting during the fall and winter months.
 SAD affects up to 20% of the U.S. population.
-As with other forms of depression, many people with SAD also have co-occurring substance use disorders, making the holiday blues even more disturbing and increasing the chances of relapse during this time of year.
+As with other forms of depression, many people with SAD also have co-occurring disorders or dual diagnosis of drug addiction, making the holiday blues even more disturbing and increasing the chances of relapse during this time of year.

-Seasonal affective disorder, or SAD, is identified as a seasonally patterned form of major depressive disorder.
+Seasonal affective disorder, or SAD, is identified as a mood disorder, more specifically a seasonally patterned form of major depressive disorder.
 It typically occurs in the winter due to the change from fall to winter when there is less sunlight and the days seem shorter.
-This shift in routine and the lack of sunlight can profoundly affect people’s moods, energy levels, and sleep patterns.
-With SAD, the symptoms vary depending on the person, but they may include the following:
+This shift in circadian rhythm, which regulates a person's sleep routine and production of melatonin and lack of sunlight can profoundly affect people’s moods and energy levels.
+SAD symptoms vary depending on the person, but they may include the following:

-Many people who suffer from seasonal affective disorder also struggle with substance abuse.
+Many people who suffer from seasonal affective disorder also struggle with drug abuse.
 For these individuals, substance use can be an effort to cope with their negative emotions.
 They may turn to alcohol or other substances to try and make themselves feel better or be social during the holiday season.
-Despite the lack of scientific evidence linking SAD to substance use, people who suffer from SAD may experience an increased desire to drink or self-medicate with drugs during the winter months due to the holiday blues.
+Despite the lack of scientific evidence linking SAD to substance use, people who suffer from SAD may experience an increased desire to drink or use drugs to self-medicate during the winter months due to the holiday blues.

 If you’re experiencing the winter blues, you can still do some things to combat the symptoms and feel better.
 Depression may play a role in relapse for many people in recovery.
 Over the winter holidays, people in recovery are sometimes confronted with terrible memories and desires.
-People with SAD may benefit from counseling to help them better manage their symptoms and avoid the beginning of negative health repercussions.
-On the other hand, those who are primarily concerned about their drug use may also benefit from seeing a therapist, in subsequently to the addiction treatment that you might get from an addiction recovery center.
+People with SAD may benefit from light therapy, which is a type of treatment that involves exposing patients to artificial light sources or counseling to help them better manage their depressive symptoms and avoid the beginning of negative health repercussions from the seasonal changes.
+On the other hand, those who are primarily concerned about the link between seasonal affective disorder and their drug use may also benefit from seeing a therapist, in conjunction to the substance abuse treatment that you might get from an addiction treatment center.

-Cognitive-behavioral therapy (CBT) is an effective one-on-one treatment for both SAD and addiction.
+Cognitive-behavioral therapy (CBT) is an effective one-on-one treatment for both SAD, addiction and other mental disorders.
 A skilled therapist can aid the patient in comprehending how their beliefs affect their emotions and actions, and CBT is a proven modality for treating poor self-esteem, social anxiety, and stress.